Arcadia-Science/2023-actin-embedding/README.md

 git clone https://github.com/Arcadia-Science/ProteinCartography.git
 ```

-You can then checkout the specific [v0.4.0-alpha release](https://github.com/Arcadia-Science/ProteinCartography/releases/tag/v0.4.0-alpha) using the following:
+You can then checkout the specific [v0.4.2 release](https://github.com/Arcadia-Science/ProteinCartography/tree/v0.4.2) using the following:

 ```
-git checkout v0.4.0-alpha
+git checkout v0.4.2
 ```

-For this repository, we use the `cartography_tidy` enviornment from the ProteinCartography pipeline.
-We recommend using [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) and/or [mamba](https://github.com/mamba-org/mamba) to set up your environment.
+We will use the `cartography_tidy` enviornment from the ProteinCartography pipeline to run the ProteinCartography analysis.
 Create the enviornment using conda by running the following code from within the repository:

 ````
 conda env create -f envs/cartography_tidy.yml -n cartography_tidy